 As you tour the palace ground, you are greeted with exquisite colours and breathtaking craftsmanship, and lucky for me, beautiful spring blossoms of whites, pinks and yellow.
 It is little wonder the Kings of the Joseon Dynasty greeted foreign dignitaries and hosted major gatherings in this tastefully refine palace.

 Later on, King Seonjo expanded the palace grounds by about 500,000 square meters, including Huwon, which is self-contained and occupies sixty percent of Changdeokgung.
+Through history, this self-contained garden was been called by many names; as a private sanctuary for the king, it was called ‘Geumwon’ (Forbidden Garden).
+Later on, it was called ‘Naewon’ (Inner garden).
+Today, it is often called ‘Biwon’ or ‘Huwon’ (비원, Secret garden).
 The garden accommodates many features including a lotus pond, pavilions, and landscaped lawns, trees, and flowers which are over 300 years old.
 The palace buildings are situated on the ridge of Bugaksan mountain and artificial features are kept to a minimum to blend into their natural surroundings.
 The main palace is accessible by anyone after purchasing an entrance ticket, however, for changdeokgung palace secret garden tour (Huwon), you need to buy the guided tour which is an extra 5,000 won.
 This is to preserve the original sanctity of the area.

 Not surprisingly, Huwon during the beginning of spring wasn’t as beautiful as I imagined it to be.
 The trees were still bare and there were more browns than greens, but I imagine it would be quite beautiful if I had come later in the early summer when spring blossoms still bloom, and the tree is in full leaf.